return42/sphkerneldoc/linux_src_doc/fs/attr_c.rst

 .. -*- coding: utf-8; mode: rst -*-
 .. src-file: fs/attr.c

-.. _`inode_change_ok`:
+.. _`setattr_prepare`:

-inode_change_ok
+setattr_prepare
 ===============

-.. c:function:: int inode_change_ok(const struct inode *inode, struct iattr *attr)
+.. c:function:: int setattr_prepare(struct dentry *dentry, struct iattr *attr)

-    check if attribute changes to an inode are allowed
+    check if attribute changes to a dentry are allowed

-    :param const struct inode \*inode:
+    :param struct dentry \*dentry:
-        inode to check
+        dentry to check

     :param struct iattr \*attr:
         attributes to change

-.. _`inode_change_ok.description`:
+.. _`setattr_prepare.description`:

 Description
 -----------

-Check if we are allowed to change the attributes contained in \ ``attr``\ in the given inode.
+Check if we are allowed to change the attributes contained in \ ``attr``\ in the given dentry.
 This includes the normal unix access permission checks, as well as checks for rlimits and others.
+The function also clears SGID bit from mode if user is not allowed to set it.
+Also file capabilities and IMA extended attributes are cleared if ATTR_KILL_PRIV is set.

 Should be called as the first thing in ->setattr implementations, possibly after taking additional locks.